Rajshah1302/ZkCertify_Raj/README.md

      ```

 3. **Compile ZK Circuit**
-   Go back to the root folder (or wherever your `circuit.circom` file is located) and run:
+   Return to the root folder (or wherever your `circuit.circom` file is located) and run:
    ```bash
    npm run complete-circuit
    ```